kleberksms/php-tecnospeed-sdk-v1/README.md

 Tecnospeed SDK for PHP
 ====================

-This repository contains the open source PHP SDK that allows you to access Facebook Platform from your PHP app.

 Usage
 -----

-This version of the Facebook SDK for PHP requires PHP 5.4 or greater.
+This version of the Tecnospeed SDK for PHP requires PHP 5.3 or greater.

 Minimal example: